 Lobby display is the first digital touch point.
 It provides an instant confirmation for patients who have an upcoming appointment.
 We used First Name + Second N. Initial to signify patient identity while fulfilling the HIPAA privacy complaint.

 Although Carbon clinics are far more efficient than others, we acknowledge that sometimes a short wait is unavoidable.
 For those times, I proposed a mini slide deck to highlight the features of the Carbon app to inform patients, who haven't used it before.

-After a patient called for an appointment, a nurse assigns an exam room and takes the patient to the exam room.
-In a regular doctor's office, this journey often ends up in a standard and cold room.
+After a patient is called for an appointment, a nurse assigns an exam room and takes the patient to the exam room.
+In a regular doctor's office, this journey often ends up in a standard room.

 With room status displays, the staff can mark a room as available when their occupancy ends.
 If they ignore marking it, the system automatically updates the status to "available, but not inspected".

-As mark-as-available interaction is staff only, I also design a hidden gesture to prevent others to run this action.
+As mark-as-available is a staff-only interaction, I also designed a hidden gesture to prevent others to run it.
 To execute it, users long-press the status text at the bottom and swipe it to the right.

-When patients enter the exam room, they are greeted with their names via the exam room display.
-While increasing the familiarity, this also maintains the conversation throughout the diagnosis.
+When patients enter the exam room, they are also greeted with their names via the exam room display.
+This helps to maintain the conversation throughout the diagnosis.